Xenonesis/Budget-Buddy/README.md

 - Implemented detailed tooltips for all charts with contextual information
 - Added percentage indicators directly on charts for quick insights
 - Improved Expense Categories visualization with donut charts and shadow effects
+- Added gender selection option in user profile settings
+- Added timezone selection for better personalization of reports and notifications

 ### User Experience Improvements
 - Redesigned BudgetCharts component with better UI/UX